paulipa/sico-wiki/community/coalition-manifesto.md

 This again makes it possible for you to not to lose any friends even if you would move to the different side of New Eden into a totally different type of gameplay, all your friends can still be found from the global channels!

 ## Technical solutions
-As the community has entities operating in different areas and as we do not want to restrict their gameplay and allow them to have 100% autonomy over their own corporation we have created some technical solutions to keep our entities together as a coalition.
+As the community has entities operating in different areas and as we do not want to restrict their gameplay and allow them to have 100% autonomy over their own corporation we have created some technical solutions to keep our entities together as a community.

 > While there is a high sec alliance for non war decable corporations (silent company) there are plenty of corporations that can’t or do not want to join it for several different reasons.
 {.is-info}